Bones season 12: Production

 Fox renewed Bones for a 12-episode final season on February 25, 2016.
 The season was initially announced to debut in the fall of 2016, but Fox delayed the premiere until January 3, 2017.
 Former series regular Eric Millegan, who returned in the season 11 finale, continues his role as Zack Addy in the final season.
 The season features the return of former recurring characters, including Eddie McClintock as Tim "Sully" Sullivan, who recurred during season two, and Stephen Fry as Gordon Wyatt, who made guest appearances in seasons two, four and five.
 Betty White reprises her season 11 role as Dr. Beth Mayer in the tenth episode, while veteran actors Ed Asner and Hal Holbrook guest star in the third episode.
 Filming of the season, and of the entire series, wrapped up on December 15, 2016.

 Episodes

 Reception

-On Rotten Tomatoes, the season has an approval rating of 93% with an average score of 7.7 out of 10 based on 14 reviews.
-The website's critical consensus reads, "A charming conclusion, Bones' final season digs deeps and delivers a fitting send-off to a beloved series."
+On Rotten Tomatoes, the season has an approval rating of 93%, with an average score of 7.7/10 and based on 14 reviews.
+The website's critical consensus reads: "A charming conclusion, Bones' final season digs deeps and delivers a fitting send-off to a beloved series."

 DVD release

 The twelfth and final season of Bones was released on DVD (subtitled "The Final Chapter") in region 1 on June 13, 2017.
-The set includes all 12 episodes of season twelve and special features include a gag reel and a featurette "Back to the Lab: A Bones Retrospective".
+The set includes all 12 episodes of season twelve and special features include a gag reel and a featurette, "Back to the Lab: A Bones Retrospective".